Navigation

 ITS Wisconsin became the official Wisconsin chapter of ITS America in March 2005.

 The mission of ITS Wisconsin is to encourage and support professionals involved in research, technology development, planning, institutional coordination, program deployment and evaluation of ITS to enhance safety and mobility in Wisconsin.
 The goals of ITS Wisconsin are to evaluate and provide technical review, counsel and assessment of ITS in Wisconsin; to support and conduct ITS technology research and development; to promote ITS professional development and awareness in Wisconsin; and to facilitate communication among ITS stakeholders in Wisconsin.
-More complete information is included in the ITS Wisconsin Strategic Plan.

 ITS Wisconsin will advocate, sponsor, and conduct activities to increase public understanding and acceptance of proven ITS strategies and tools, and to promote realization of benefits from existing ITS deployments.
 ITS Wisconsin will also evaluate ITS projects through a consistent benefit-cost analytical process, and provide technical support for agencies interested in deploying ITS elements.
 Finally, ITS Wisconsin will enhance professional development opportunities for partnering agencies, and will support initiation and growth of public-private partnerships.